Summer Camp

 Any animal brought on site during registration must be restrained or kept in a vehicle.

-Only personal aid animals are able to be on the property during camp.
+Only personal assistance animals are able to be on the property during camp.

 Any handgun brought onto the site must be licensed and remain in a locked vehicle.
 All firearms must remain in a locked vehicle.